 A minimum grade point average of 3.00 is required for the master's degree.
-No more than 6 hours
+No more than 6 hours of courses graded C can apply toward a master's degree.

 Applicable Bulletin

 Students have the option of completing degree requirements as specified in the Trinity University Courses of Study Bulletin in effect at the time of matriculation provided all requirements are completed within six years (see Time Limit) or following requirements of any later bulletin that satisfies the six-year time limit.